FejiroObor/BacktestTrading/README.md

 # BacktestTrading
 Backtesting a  simple trading strategy

-I use data downloaded from Yahoo Finance to test the success date of a 200 SMA + RSI trading strategy.
+I use data downloaded from Yahoo Finance to test the success rate of a 200 SMA + RSI trading strategy.

 The requirements to BUY in this strategy are as follows:
 1. Overall trend must be up (i.e. price is above the 200 SMA)